 After the Hearing

 The hearing can go on for a few hours or even a few days.
 You will have a final opportunity to defend your claim by submitting any final arguments as a written brief.
-The judge will then consider the statements, testimony and the evidence.
+The judge will then consider the statements, testimony and evidence.
 In most cases, the judge will mail you a decision within 30 to 90 days.

 Hiring a Workers’ Compensation Lawyer in Greenwood, SC